Undergraduate Degrees

 Four-Year Degree Plans

-The College of Engineering's on-campus four-year degree plans provide the advised sequence of courses for a BS in electrical and computer engineering, computer science and engineering and software engineering.
+The College of Engineering's on-campus four-year degree plans provide the advised sequence of courses for a BS in computer science & engineering, electrical & computer engineering and software engineering.

 Flow Charts